korosuke613/hello-world-javascript-action/README.md

-# zenn-metadata-updater-action
-GitHub Action to update metadata in Zenn markdown file.

 # Hello world javascript action

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.